I'm a Little Bit Country: Plot

 When Mr. Garrison agrees to let anyone protesting the war out of school early for a rally, all the kids pretend to care about the cause so as to get out of school early, even though they know little to nothing about the war.
 Some of the townspeople are protesting against the war, while others are supporting it.
 While the rest of the school races to enjoy their day off, the boys lag behind to watch the protest and end up being interviewed for their views on what the Founding Fathers would think about the protests and the war in Iraq that the protests were about.

 It becomes clear that they do not know who the Founding Fathers were, and angered at the embarrassment, Garrison gives his class an assignment to figure out what the founding fathers' views of the war would have been.
 While Stan, Kyle, and Kenny begin to study for their project, Eric Cartman decides to take a different approach, trying to induce a flashback of the colonial era to get out of studying, first by saying clichéd flashback-inducing dialogue, and then by dropping a large rock on his head.

 The people of the town are divided about the war, and after splitting in two, they both plan rallies: one pro-war (hawks), one anti-war (doves), both on the same day in the same place.
 Mayor McDaniels says that the town square is a public place, and if neither group wants to move, they'll have to share the space.
 The stage is split down the middle, and on the day of the protest, they end up having a large argument during both rallies, and ultimately get into a huge fight where they all begin to kill each other.

+Eventually, Cartman electrocutes himself in water with a TiVo full of colonial documentaries from The History Channel in order to induce a flashback, which lands him into the hospital with a coma, much to Stan, Kyle and Kenny's frustration.
+To make matters worse, Kenny is forced to join the hawks (as his father himself happens to be pro-war), leaving an annoyed Stan and Kyle to fend for themselves in the project.